 The Clean Vehicle Discount currently applies to light vehicles such as cars, vans, and utes but does not include motorcycles, mopeds, ATVs, or trucks and buses nor other types of vehicles such as quadricycles.
 These excluded vehicle types are estimated to be responsible for a little over a quarter of road transport carbon emissions (of which almost all is from buses and trucks).

-Other vehicle segments such as road registered motorbikes and heavy vehicles (further detailed in Focus area 3) will be investigated and may be added into the Clean Vehicle Discount scheme or
+Other vehicle segments such as road registered motorbikes and heavy vehicles (further detailed in Focus area 3) will be investigated and may be added into the Clean Vehicle Discount scheme or parallel mechanisms over the first emissions reduction plan budget period, subject to the outcome of initial review and subsequent funding.

-Any potential support for the uptake of safe, low/zero-emissions heavy vehicles will also be in line with Initiative 3.1.3 (on page xx).
+Any potential support for the uptake of safe, low/ zero-emissions heavy vehicles will also be in line with Initiative 3.1.3 (on page 96).